jericson/talavera/README.md

 idea for giving the first player to draft a choice of two cards instead of all four.

+Wojts, also from the Decision Space community, gave me an idea for arraigning the tiles on the cards so that they spay nicely and unveiled the illusion of decision that I'd carried from an early version of the rules.
+He graciously play-tested the new rules and gave me confidence they are an improvement.

+Based on player feedback, I added a simple scoring system to encourage a more relaxed way to play.
+It's still a zero sum game, but scoring makes it possible to lose by a small amount.
+Often a close game feels better for the loser than a binary win or lose end state.

 I'm considering an explicit cooperative mode.
 One of the things I like about Azul is that people naturally play in the interest of their own goals without worrying too much about other players.
 Cutthroat play comes with experience.

-Based on player feedback, I added a simple scoring system to encourage a more relaxed way to play.
-It's still a zero sum game, but scoring makes it possible to lose by a small amount.
-Often a close game feels better for the loser than a binary win or lose end state.

 Drafting games resist a satisfying solo mode.
 There is [a fan-made solo